 is a word Bruce Bethke came up with in 1980 and was the title of the short story he wrote about a group of teenage hackers, which is considered the first cyberpunk story.
-Two years later, Bladerunner
+Note that Jeter's Dr. Adder

-came out, but the genre would not be fully solidified until the seminal work Neuromancer
+released, but the genre would not be solidified until the seminal work Neuromancer

-I had the honor of speaking with Bruce Bethke the other day, and he told me when he came up with the word cyberpunk
+I had the honor of speaking with Bruce Bethke recently and he told me when he came up with the word cyberpunk

 was the easy part of the word, it was the punk